Code-Institute-Submissions/Dylan-Contet-MS2_MemoryGame_AprResub/readme.md

 * git add filename - This command was used to add fils to the staging area before commiting.
 * git commit -m  - This command was used to commit changes to the local repository.
 * git push - This command is used to push all commited changes to the GitHub.

+## Credits

+* Font awesome for all the free icons used for the game.
+* W3SCHOOLS.com for help with some of the tricker JS